 In addition Ian has travelled the length of the Sri Lanka’s longest river, walked the coast of the Isle of Man and the length of Hadrian’s Wall, and travelled through Scandinavia using a guidebook dating from the 1960s.
-His most recent adventure saw him travelling through North Africa and Italy retracing the steps of his great uncle during World War II, while he will soon set off to walk 1,000 miles through Bangladesh.
+He has also travelled through North Africa and Italy retracing the steps of his great uncle during World War II, and walked more than 650 miles from the southern- to northernmost point of Bangladesh.

 He was runner-up in National Geographic Traveller (UK)‘s travel writing competition in 2013, and more recently chosen to contribute to two Bradt travel anthologies: Bus-Pass Britain Rides Again and Roam Alone.
 He has also written for magazines including Adventure Travel, online and in print.